rohan-agr/cantor-p1/index.md

 In this tutorial we will:

 - Introduce the command line
+- Install some useful tools to our devices
 - Set up an IDE (Interactive Development Environment)
-- Download the necessary dependencies to
+- Build a simple command line PROGRAM
 - Use version control to store code changes
-- Build a simple command line PROGRAM

 ### Learning Goals